of Hendy Car & Van Store customers would recommend us to a friend

 Finance terms can be confusing when choosing the right finance option for you and if you don't understand the finance terms, the loan could cost you more than you expected!
-Below is some common terms used when arranging car finance and loans to help you understand what they mean and avoid unexpected additions to your loan.
+Below is some common terms used when arranging vehicle finance and loans to help you understand what they mean and avoid unexpected additions to your loan.

 This is a deal where you pay no interest on a loan.